Obra Completa

 Obra Completa (Portuguese for "Complete Works") is a compilation album by Brazilian rock band Zero, released in 2003 by EMI in order to celebrate the band's 20th anniversary.
 It is a combination of their EP Passos no Escuro and their first (and, at the time of the compilation's release, only) studio album Carne Humana, completely remastered, in one CD.
 The compilation is currently out of print.

-The album's cover is an homage to Norman Rockwell's 1962 painting The Connoisseur.
+The album's cover is a homage to Norman Rockwell's 1962 painting The Connoisseur.